AlexSteiner30/Vertical-Farm/README.md

    ```

 3. **Configure MongoDB**
    Ensure MongoDB is installed and running on your machine or use a cloud MongoDB service.
-Update the connection string in `Server/index.js`.
+Update the connection string in `Server/.env` under `MONGO_URI`.

 4. **Sketch**
    The following table provides a detailed list of sensors and components needed for our project.
 It includes the name of each sensor, the quantity required, and convenient links to